Chasmiccoder/Digital-Fortress-Encryption/README.md

 the string.
 This is because the string itself has been randomised in such a way that even if the same string gets encrypted twice (with the same seed) the odds of the string being the same (in the final output) are one in (48)^n, where n is the number of characters in the string.

+## Add a button to change the encryption type from DF to RSA, etc.